kshedden/case_studies/methods/writing-tips.md

   paragraphs that are usually 3-5 sentences long.
 Do not submit an outline or list of points.
 You do not need to include section headers but may do so if you wish.

+* Your memo should be structured around a narrative that is driven by your research aim, hypotheses, and findings.
+Methods, plots, and raw results should follow and support the narrative rather than the other way around.
+Concretely, this means that your memo should not read like "First we did X, then we did Y, then we did Z...", or "Figure 1 shows, Figure 2 shows, Figure 3 shows...".

 * Most memos will include a brief introductory paragraph containing an explicit statement of the research aim along with essential background information, one or two paragraphs discussing the